What is Procrastination in JEE/ NEET preparation?

-You’re trying to understand a concept, unable to do, and you stop studying.
+You’re trying to understand a concept, unable to do so, and you stop studying.
 You are thinking, “there is lots of time remaining, I can do it later”.

 This is procrastination.
 Many students face this issue.
 They often get forced behind in their preparation.
 The backlogs keep on rising and JEE/ NEET preparation gets hampered due to this wasted time.

 The cause may be a lack of motivation.
 It’s frustrating.
 And as time passes, the only thing that seems to change is the hour on the clock.

 It’s okay sometimes to miss the daily study schedule, you can cover that during the week.
 But what’s not good is staring at your books, daydreaming, and doing nothing.

-Students often presume that in order to clear an exam like JEE or NEET, they need an inspiration.
+Students often presume that in order to clear an exam like JEE or NEET, they need inspiration.
 Action is what forces inspiration.

 The Importance of Doing More